Healthy Start to the Day at Saint Paul’s

 Children who have a balanced meal at lunchtime can concentrate better and are more receptive during afternoon lessons.
 Also sitting down and eating a meal together helps children develop social and interpersonal skills.

-We focus on continual improvement to ensure that they enjoy their lunchtime meal as well as providing value for the price of the meal Active, growing children and young people require plenty of wholesome food and regular meals.
+We focus on continual improvement to ensure that they enjoy their lunch time meal as well as providing value for the price of the meal.
+Active, growing children and young people require plenty of wholesome food and regular meals.

 At Saint Paul’s, we believe that we can offer something that will satisfy everyone.